Kochab: Nomenclature

 β Ursae Minoris (Latinised to Beta Ursae Minoris) is the star's Bayer designation.

 It bore the traditional name Kochab, which appeared in the Renaissance and has an uncertain meaning.
 It may be from الكوكب al-kawkab or כוכב kōkhāv, both of which are broadly used to describe a celestial body and can be translated as 'planet' or 'star'.
+(The Hebrew term was also applied to the planet Mercury, especially due to its lack of distinguishing features in comparison to other visible planets.)
 However, it is more likely derived from Alrucaba or Rucaba, a name applied to Theta Ursae Majoris.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (IAU-WGSN) to catalog and standardize proper names for stars.
 The IAU-WGSN's first bulletin, July 2016, included a table of the first two batches of names approved by the IAU-WGSN, which included Kochab for this star.

 In Chinese astronomy, 北極 Běi Jí ('North Pole') refers to an asterism consisting of Beta Ursae Minoris, Gamma Ursae Minoris, 5 Ursae Minoris, 4 Ursae Minoris and Σ 1694.
 Consequently, the Chinese name for Beta Ursae Minoris itself is 北極二 Běi Jí èr ('the Second Star of North Pole'), representing 帝 Dì ('emperor').

 Properties

-This is a 'red' giant star with a stellar classification of K4 III.
-It is 130 times more luminous than the Sun.
-Kochab has reached a state in its evolution where the outer envelope has expanded to 42 times the radius of the Sun.
-This enlarged atmosphere is radiating 390 times as much light from its outer atmosphere as the Sun, but through a surface more than 1,700 times larger than the Sun's surface area, hence at a lower effective temperature of 4,030 K. (The Sun's effective temperature is 5,772 K.) This relatively low heat gives the star the typical orange-hued glow of a K-type star.
+This is a red giant star with a stellar classification of K4 III.
+Kochab has reached a state in its evolution where the outer envelope has expanded to 44 times the radius of the Sun.
+This enlarged atmosphere is radiating 540 times as much light from its outer atmosphere as the Sun, but through a surface more than 1,470 times larger than the Sun's surface area, hence at a lower effective temperature of 4,126 K. (The Sun's effective temperature is 5,772 K.) This relatively low heat gives the star the typical orange-hued glow of a K-type star.
+It is not known for certain if Kochab is on the red giant branch, fusing hydrogen into helium in a shell surrounding an inert helium core, or on the horizontal branch fusing helium into carbon.